 Public indecency charges are common but the elements of the statute provide many points of attack in a defense.
 The number one issue in most public indecency cases is whether the prohibited behavior took place in public.
 Public indecency is a Class A Misdemeanor punishable by up to 1 year in jail and fines of up to $2,500.

-If you have been charged with a sex crime in Illinois it is important to contact an experienced Chicago sex crime lawyer immediately to ensure your rights are protected.
-Attorneys are familiar with the process and may be able to help before criminal charges are formally processed.
+If you have been charged with a sex crime, it is important to contact an experienced Chicago sex crime lawyer immediately to ensure your rights are protected.
+Our attorneys are familiar with the process and may be able to help before criminal charges are formally processed.

 Penalties for Sex Crimes in Chicago